Meet the author!

 My Close Call With Burnout

 In this era, I was a young, vibrant, hard working, single mother who believed that anything was possible to those who had the drive, determination, and desire to change the world.
 So, I gave everything I had to raising my three kids, working a full-time job, being active in community, and growing a network for the benefit of folks with disabilities.
 It was great, and I loved it, but it drove me to the edge of burnout.
 I was working to create my own life while busting my butt to fight a government system that didn’t help people as much as it should have.
-And when you’re working harder at someone’s life than they are, that’s a problem.
-There’s not enough time or energy, and my life began to suffer.
+And when you’re working harder at building someone’s life than they are, that’s a problem.
+I realized the passion I’d once had was waning, and it was time to go.
+There’s not enough time or energy to be consumed by a dead-end instead of the opportunities I desired for my life, so I had a decision to make.
 Eventually, I was done.
 Out of there.
-It was either that or my health, and I didn’t want it to be my health.
-So, in 2008, I took a leap of faith and started Move Into Action to coach and teach people from a life priority perspective.
+It was either that or my health by scattering myself too thin, and I didn’t want it to be my health.
+So, in 2008, I took a leap of faith and started Move Into Action to coach and teach people from a faith-based, life priority perspective, and it was the best move I’d ever made.

 Creating Something From Nothing